microsoft/calculator-specs/active/FinanceMode/README.md

 <br/>
 ![ReflowFig1](./Assets_and_images/ReflowFig1.jpg)
 <br/>
 Here's how it will look when minimied to the smallest possible size.
+All spin buttons will become hidden and grids will tighten.

 ### Tip page